gradio-app/groovy/README.md

 ```

 ### 🤔 Ambiguity
-Grompy takes a conservative approach when encountering ambiguous types.
+groovy takes a conservative approach when encountering ambiguous types.
 Instead of making assumptions about types, it will raise a `TranspilationError`.
 For example, a simple sum function without type hints will fail:

 ```python
 def sum(a, b):